tarunbeerelli/RLEF-code/RESULTS.md

 sweep gives z = +2.38 on solve@1 and +2.73 on solve@3, the attention sweep z = +2.01 and +1.54.
 What
 appeared at rank 32 to be a feed-forward capability advantage was budget.

-**All-7 is dominated.** A2 carries the most parameters, the most drift, and neither the best level nor the best repair — replicating an established PEFT result (§6.4).
+**All-7 is dominated on this tier.** A2 carries the most parameters and the most drift, while A1 beats it on every introductory metric at a quarter of the budget — replicating an established PEFT result (§6.4).

 ### 5.3 B series — real held-out tests